-Despite a decline in opinion since 2022 (-4), 60% of Saudi Arabia residents are now convinced that inaction will cost them more than taking ecological action (climate change deniers, who are numerous in the UAE, are themselves 45% to establish this cost/benefit ratio of ecological action).
-This puts the country in the bottom half of the world average (stable) and < 4 points behind the United Arab Emirates.
+64% of Emiratis are now convinced that inaction will cost them more than ecological action (climate change deniers, of whom there are many in the UAE, are themselves in the majority (52%) to establish this cost/benefit ratio for ecological action).
+Despite a drop in opinion since 2022 (-6), the country remains within the global average (stable) and 4 points higher than Saudi Arabia.

-Asia, Africa, South America, Southern Europe and a large part of Central and Eastern Europe are the most categorical regions of the world (>60%).
-Arbitration is more cautious in the USA, Australia, the Czech Republic and the Netherlands (between 52% and 57%), but remains overwhelmingly in favour of action everywhere.
+Asia, Africa, Latin America, Southern Europe and a large part of Central and Eastern Europe are the most categorical regions of the world (>60%).
+The decision is more cautious in the USA, Australia, the Czech Republic and the Netherlands (between 52% and 57%) but remains overwhelmingly in favour of action everywhere.